-FY09 FINAL (Omnibus) FY10 FINAL (Minibus) FY11 ADMIN REQUEST FY11 MHLG REQUEST \$38.0m \$40.8m \$40.8m \$46.8m
+FY10 FINAL (Omnibus) FY11 FINAL (Minibus) FY12 ADMIN REQUEST FY12 MHLG REQUEST \$40.8m \$40.7m \$11.3m \$43.6m

-How Does Exposure to Trauma and Violence Affect the Mental Health of Children and Adolescents?
+How Does Exposure to Trauma and Violence Affect the Mental Health and Lives of Children and Adolescents?

 The Surgeon General's landmark 1999 "Report on Mental Health" explored the roots of mental disorders in childhood, and documented the wellestablished relationship between childhood exposure to traumatic events and risk for childhood mental disorders.
 This relationship is further underscored by a 2007 report from the Great Smoky Mountains Study (GSMS), a representative longitudinal study of children in the primarily rural western counties of North Carolina.
-The GSMS report found that by age 16, more than 67.8% of the participants were exposed to one or more traumas, such as child maltreatment, domestic violence, traffic injury, major medical trauma, traumatic loss of a significant other, or sexual assault.
+The GSMS report found that by age 16, more than 67.8% of the participants were exposed to one or more traumas, such as child maltreatment. domestic violence, traffic injury, major medical trauma, traumatic loss of a significant other, or sexual assault.
 Higher levels of trauma exposure were related to higher levels of psychopathology, especially anxiety and depressive disorders, and more functional impairments, such as disruption of important relationships and school problems.
 Even higher rates of exposure and PTSD have been found among institutionalized children; an NIMH/OJJDP study showed rates of 92 percent for trauma exposure and up to 18 percent experiencing PTSD.

 A number of government reports during the last decade have also recognized the impact of violence and trauma on child mental health and development.
-The Surgeon General's 2001 "Report on Youth Violence" noted that exposure to violence can disrupt normal development of both children and adolescents, with profound effects on mental, physical, and emotional health.
+The Surgeon General's 2001 "Report on Youth Violence" noted that exposure to violence can disrupt normal development of both children adolescents, with profound effects on mental, physical, and emotional health.
 As the Surgeon General reported, adolescents exposed to violence are more likely to engage in violent acts themselves.
 Children are exposed to many kinds of trauma and violence, including physical and sexual abuse, accidental or violent deaths of loved ones, domestic and community violence, natural disasters and terrorism, and severe accidents or life-threatening illnesses.
 Any of these exposures can have severe and long-term effects.
-A 2002 GAO Report (GAO-02-813) on child trauma documented that large numbers of children experience trauma-related mental health problems, while at the same time facing barriers to receiving appropriate mental health care.
-The 2003 report of the President's New Freedom Commission on Mental Health, "Achieving the Promise: Transforming Mental Health Care in America," identifies trauma as one of four crucial areas where the knowledge base must be expanded as part of mental health system transformation and the improvement of care.
+A 2002 GAO Report (GAO-

+02-813) on child trauma documented that large numbers of children experience trauma-related mental health problems, while at the same time facing barriers to receiving appropriate mental health The 2003 report of the President's New Freedom Commission on Mental Health, "Achieving the Promise: Transforming Mental Health Care in America," identifies trauma as one of four crucial areas where the knowledge base must be expanded as part of mental health system transformation and the improvement of care.

-Federal agencies also participate the documentation of the impact of specific forms of trauma.
-The U.S. DHHS Child Maltreatment Report from the National Child Abuse and Neglect Data Systems, which annually aggregates state child protection reports, estimated that 794,000 children were confirmed victims of child abuse and neglect as reported in 2007.
+participate also agencies documentation of the impact of specific forms of trauma.
+The U.S. DHHS Child Maltreatment Report from the National Child Abuse and Neglect Data Systems, which annually aggregates state child protection reports, estimated that 702,000 children were confirmed victims of child abuse and neglect as reported in 2009.